This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-- It’s said that one of Walt Disney’s favorite pieces of animation was the transformation of Cinderella’s torn dress into a white ball gown.
+- It’s said that one of Walt Disney’s favorite pieces of animation was when Cinderella’s fairy godmother transformed her torn dress into a beautiful white ball gown.

 - Cinderella loses a shoe three times in the movie, once when she is delivering breakfast, a second time when she runs from the ball and a third time going down the steps on her wedding day.

 - The story of Cinderella takes place over a 24 hour period.
 She is shown at the start of the day cleaning, going to the ball that night, then trying on the glass slipper the next morning.